 “I can only gaze with wonder and awe at the depths and heights of our psychic nature.
 Its non-spatial universe conceals an untold abundance of images which have accumulated over millions of years of living development and become fixed in the organism… And these images are not pale shadows, but tremendously powerful psychic factors… BesideContinue reading “The Psychology of Astrology”

-The Psychology of The Wise Old Man (Sage)
+The Psychology of The Wise Old Man

 The Wise Old Man or Sage is an archetype that is recognised by almost everyone, be it in stories, games, movies, or everyday life.
 In myth he is often shown as one living in isolation, meditating and living a simple life deep in a forest, in the mountains, or in other uninhabited places.
-Introduction TheContinue reading “The Psychology of The Wise Old Man (Sage)”
+Introduction TheContinue reading “The Psychology of The Wise Old Man”

 The Psychology of Fairy Tales